-The idea of DNA hydrogels was first introduced by in 1910,^[18] followed by Nagahara who developed DNA hydrogels by hybridizing the oligonucleotides with vinyl polymers in 1996,^[19] notwithstanding, the comprehensive reports of them were not appeared until 2006^[1a] and most developments have occurred during the just past decades.
-The development of various special DNA sequence, especially functional DNA, and hybrid DNA have enormously spurred an increasing number of DNA hydrogels and their extensive applications.
-Recent years, with the in-depth research of DNA, such as functional DNA, involving i-motif,^[20] G-quadruplex,^[21] aptamer,^[22] DNAzyme,^[23] and T-rich/C-rich sequence,^[24] etc., various DNA endow hydrogels with broadened diversity, selecting affinity, and high sensitivity, affording potential for environmental treatment and detection applications.
-To specific, i-motif is sensitive to environmental pH, and T-rich or C-rich sequence tends to undergo substantial conformational changes to form T-Hg2+-T or C-Ag+-C by metal coordination in the appearance of Hg2+ or Ag+, respectively.
-As for aptater and DNAzyme, they can bind specific molecule targets with remarkable accuracy.
-Furthermore adjusting the properties of DNA hydrogels by the rational combination of various DNA fabrication and advanced materials such as organic polymer materials^[12e, 14] and carbon Albropes,^[25] via blending, doping, and chemical modification, etc., DNA hydrogels probable of the properties of the organic polymer materials^[12e, 14] and carbon Albropes,^[25] via blending, doping, and chemical modification, etc., DNA hydrogels probable for environment applications.
+The idea of DNA hydrogels was first introduced in 1910,^[18] followed by Nagahara and Matsuda who developed DNA hydrogels by hybridizing the oligonucleotides with vinyl polymers in 1996,^[19] notwithstanding, their comprehensive reports did not appear until 2006^[1a] and most developments have occurred during the just past decades.
+The development of various special DNA sequences, especially functional DNA, and hybrid DNA has enormously spurred an increasing number of DNA hydrogels and their extensive applications.
+In recent years, with the in-depth research of DNA, such as functional DNA, involving i-motif,^[20] G-quadruplex,^[21] aptamer,^[22] DNAzyme,^[23] T-rich/C-rich sequence,^[24] etc., various DNAs endow hydrogels with broadened diversity, selected affinity, and high sensitivity, affording potential for environmental treatment and detection applications.
+To be specific, i-motif is sensitive to environmental pH, and T-rich or C-rich sequence tends to undergo substantial conformational changes to form T-Hg2+-T or C-Ag+-C by metal coordination in the appearance of Hg^{2+} or $\mathrm{Ag}^{+},$ respectively.
+As for aptamer and DNAzyme, they can bind specific molecule targets with remarkable accuracy.
+Furthermore, adjusting the properties of DNA hydrogels by the rational combination of various DNA fabrication and advanced materials such as organic polymer materials^[12c,14] and carbon allotropes,^[25] via blending, doping, chemical modification, etc., DNA hydrogels probably become more stable, versatile, and also more suitable for environment applications.

-As mentioned above, many types of DNA hydrogels involving pure DNA hydrogels^[1a, 26] and hybrid hydrogels^[2-3, 12b] have the explored.
-They were fabricated according to different mechanism and preserver extinct characteristics, as illustrated in Table 1.
+As mentioned above, many types of DNA hydrogels involving pure DNA hydrogels^[1a,26] and hybrid hydrogels^[2,3,12] have been explored.
+They were fabricated according to different mechanisms and presented distinct characteristics, as illustrated in Table 1.
 For environmental applications, it is easy to hold a promising future of pure DNA hydrogels with high safety and specific components that can be used for deep purification of drinking water.
-Whilst involving more complex environmental water and specific environmental locations, the environmental tolerance, the physicochemical and stable property, and other versatile function of DNA hydrogels have to be considered, unavoidably.
-Through the previous literatures, it can be found that the hybrid DNA hydrogels constructed with carbon-based materials and organic polymer etc. were gradually emerged and exhibited potential for the challenges.
+While involving more complex environmental water and specific environmental locations, the environmental tolerance, the physicochemical and stable property, and other versatile functions of DNA hydrogels have to be considered, unavoidably.
+Through the previous literatures, it can be found that the hybrid DNA hydrogels constructed with carbon-based materials and organic polymer were gradually emerged and exhibited potential for the challenges.
 Even so, how to develop, optimize, and innovate more flexible and practical DNA hydrogels by learning, digging, and inspiring from the literatures, there is still a long way to go.
-Certainly, it is encouraging that, in term of gelation mechanism, many conceptions involving DNA hydrogels-adsorbents, catalyzer, encapsulated carriers, and sensors, etc. have been made certain progress, to date.
+Certainly, it is encouraging that, in terms of gelation mechanism, many conceptions involving DNA hydrogel-adsorbents, catalyzer, encapsulated carriers, sensors, etc. have made certain progress, to date.
 It is believed that rational and flexible use of the corresponding mechanism to construct a cheaper, greener, safer, and more efficient DNA hydrogel will have a bright future in the environmental applications.